tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 made-up IR snippet:

 ```
-v0 = Const 1
+v0 = ...
-v1 = Const 2
+v1 = Const 8
-v2 = v0 + v1
+v2 = v0 * v1
 ```

-A constant-folding pass can easily determine that `v2` is equivalent to `Const 3` and run `v2.make_equal_to(Const 3)`.
-This is an unalloyed good: making `v2` constant might unlock some further optimization opportunities elsewhere and there's probably no world in which we care to keep the addition representation of `v2` around.
+A strength reduction pass might rewrite `v2` as a left shift instead of a multiplication (`v2.make_equal_to(LeftShift(v0, 3))`) because left shifts are often faster than multiplications.
+That's great; we got a small speedup.

 But not all compiler rewrites are so straightforward and unidirectional.
 Consider the expression `(a * 2) / 2`, which is the example from the [e-graphs good](https://egraphs-good.github.io/) website and paper.
-A strength reduction pass might rewrite the `a * 2` subexpression to `a << 1` because left shifts are often faster than multiplications.
-That's great; we got a small speedup.
+If our strength reduction pass eagerly rewrites `a * 2` to `a << 1`, we've lost some information.

-Unfortunately, it stops another hypothetical pass from recognizing that expressions of the form `(a * b) / b` are equivalent to `a * (b / b)` and therefore equivalent to `a`.
-This is because rewrites that use union-find are eager and destructive; we've gotten rid of the multiplication.
+This rewrite stops another hypothetical pass from recognizing that expressions of the form `(a * b) / b` are equivalent to `a * (b / b)` and therefore equivalent to `a`.
+This is because rewrites that use union-find are destructive; we've gotten rid of the multiplication.
 How might we find it again?

 ## Enumerating the equivalence classes